-Andrew Royce (Company Secretary)
+Andrew Royce (Honorary Secretary)

 Andrew is a commercial solicitor who works both in house and externally for a wide range of clients.
 He has been a beekeeper for over 25 years and a fisherman for much longer.
 He now lives with his wife and children in Northern Lancashire, sandwiched between the Lake District National Park and the Yorkshire Dales National Park.

-Julian Jackson (Deputy Treasurer)
+Julian Jackson (Treasurer)

 Julian worked as Managing Director of an electronics company.
 He has served as a non-executive director of a number of companies and a venture capital fund, while he is currently is chairman for two small companies.

 A keen fellwalker, Julian is passionate about protecting and enhancing the environment.